Ar Tonelico: Diving

 Furthermore, in the ninth and final stratum of the mind of every Reyvateil is the place where they are connected to the Binary Field of their Song Server, which also serves as their power source.
 Therefore, the closer the Reyvateils get to the ninth stratum, the stronger the Song Magic they will craft.

 Once they clear the ninth level, Reyvateils become able to freely access the resources of Tower, and since this also allows them to read the data recorded in it, this allows them to enjoy a game called a "Binary Field Game" alongside their partners.

 However, this doesn't mean the Reyvateils have a scenario set up for every Diver being able to reach the ninth level: there are professional Divers prepared with knowledge about counseling and psychological therapy, but said knowledge becomes useless from the fifth level onwards due to that being the point in which the true feelings of the Diver and the Reyvateil begin clashing against each other, so in these cases, the scenarios are subconsciously prepared for the Diver to reach up only to the fourth and fifth levels.

 Furthermore, if the Reyvateil subconsciously feels that the Diver fears her or is not serious about her feelings, she will prepare the scenario to not allow the Diver beyond an even shallower level, which should be natural, as no Reyvateil would want to allow such a person to even Dive into her in the first place.

-As the Divers who have reached the ninth level have been said to be rare enough that only a few of them live in each era, they apparently are considered as candidates to heroes just from having managed to complete a Cosmosphere to the end.
+As the Divers who have reached the ninth level have been said to be rare enough that only a few of them live in each era, they apparently are considered as candidates to be named heroes just from having managed to complete a Cosmosphere to the end.